knative/docs/docs/versioned/bookstore/page-7/slack-sink-learning-knative-eventing-and-apache-camel-K-integration.md

 ![image](images/image11.png)

-Here, we will be connecting `book-review-broker` with a new Broker called `badword-broker`.
+Here, we will be connecting `bookstore-broker` with a new Broker called `badword-broker`.
 And we will be creating a Trigger that helps us perform the filtering with the extension `badwordfilter: good`.

-- 1: Append the following content to your `node-server/config/200-broker.yaml`:
+- 1: Create a new file named `slack-sink/config/100-broker.yaml` and add the following content:

-???+ abstract "_node-server/config/200-broker.yaml_"
+???+ abstract "_slack-sink/config/100-broker.yaml_"

     ```yaml
     ---